sifourteen/spree_easypost/README.md

 This goes in your terminal:

     rake railties:install:migrations
     rake db:migrate

-This goes into a new file called `config/initializers/easy_post.rb`:
+This goes into a new file called: `config/initializers/easy_post.rb`:

     EasyPost.api_key = 'YOUR_API_KEY_HERE'